25-06-2024

 Being on the front line puts traffic management operatives at increased risk of injury during the winter months, often being out of the van and putting up cones in the dead of night while the roads are quiet – but not entirely empty.
 During these periods, and – of course – during the daytime and rush hours in particular, there are a number of ways in which traffic management operatives can be kept safe:

 • Hi-vis clothing.
-This one is a given and a form of PPE, but one that should never be overlooked.
-Hi-vis jackets and trousers will help operatives to stand out to oncoming headlights when closing lanes or roads, or implementing diversions.
+This is a given and a form of PPE, but it should never be overlooked.
+Hi-vis jackets and trousers help operatives stand out to oncoming headlights when closing lanes or roads or implementing diversions.

-• Safety helmets with lights.
-Another important piece of safety equipment, with a handy addition.
-A safety light on the top of your helmet will not only illuminate the immediate surroundings but make operatives more visible to other road users, too.
+• Safety helmets with lights are another important piece of safety equipment, with a handy addition.
+A safety light on the top of your helmet will not only illuminate the immediate surroundings but also make operatives more visible to other road users.

 Speedy in your pocket